 “We need to share the best practice of those staff with successful outcomes and a successful work-life balance.
 We need to look closely at those who may be getting great outcomes but are burning themselves out by pairing staff to look at short-cuts to their workload.” - Liam Collins

-Also read our “TeacherTales” guest blog by Headteacher Chris Harrison: How we created a user-friendly curriculum model online >
+Also read our “TeacherTales” guest blog by Assistant Headteacher Chris Harrison: How we created a user-friendly curriculum model online >

 4. Invest in staff development

 A study by the University of Essex (2018) concludes that teachers have a low sense of professional autonomy.
 Now, the recent research by the NFER in partnership with the Teacher Development Trust, ‘Teacher Autonomy: how does it relate to job satisfaction and retention?’
 (January, 2020) indicates a strong correlation between autonomy and a sense of job satisfaction.
 This means we need to increase professional autonomy in order to improve our teachers’ wellbeing.

 High-quality CPD supports teachers to overcome the challenges that contribute to a low sense of wellbeing and giving them responsibility over their own professional development can empower them even further.

 Traditionally, delivering CPD suggests a 'top down' approach.
 It’s the opposite of what is recommended in the government standard for teachers’ professional development.
 The standard promotes the need for teachers and other educational staff to take control of their own professional learning.